Malitbog, Southern Leyte: History

 In 1897, a one-storey building in baroque style was constructed at the left side of the demarcation line also equidistant from the Catholic Church and the watchtower.
 The said building was believed to be the seat of government during the Spanish Regime.
 No traces could be found as to the name of the first governadorcillo, though at a later time prior to the Spanish–American War, there were capitanes known in the locality by the name of Capitan Tonio Base and Capitan Esteban Piramide.
 During the American Regime, the town was reorganized under the provision of Act.
 No. 82 passed by the Second Philippine Commission in 1900.
 This Act was known as the Municipal Code and the First Municipal President of Malitbog was Francisco Escaño.
 A house owned by a certain Macabuhay located at the corner of Calle Real and a street now known as Lopez Jaena served as the Municipal Hall and was later transferred to another private house owned by a certain Chinese merchant at the corner of Calle Real and a street now known as Mayor Vaño Street.

-The American Regime in the early 1900 was marked with the establishment of public elementary schools.
+The American Regime in the early 1900s was marked with the establishment of public elementary schools.
 One of the school buildings was constructed near the old building built in baroque style during the Spanish era.
 This old building was later on made into a Municipal Hall.
-When the enrolment in the school increased, the newly constructed house could no longer accommodate until the local government came into agreement with the school authorities to exchange places.
+When the enrolment in the school increased, the newly constructed house could no longer accommodate the students until the local government came into agreement with the school authorities to exchange places.
 And so the Municipal Hall was transferred for the fourth time to the public school building until at present which remain to the seat of the Local Government Unit of Malitbog.
 In 1957 during the incumbency of President Carlos P. Garcia, several barrios in the southern portion of Malitbog including the island of Limasawa was created into a separate town as the municipality of Padre Burgos by virtue of an Executive Order No. 265.
 Fourteen (14) years later, the northern portion of Malitbog was declared into another town known as the municipality of Tomas Oppus, previously known as Santiago through the Act of Congress No. 5777 and further amended by Presidential Decree No. 134.
 Presently, the municipality has 37 barangays; 21 of which are coastal, 4 are inland and 12 are mountain barangays.